fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Using a Merchant to connect a City to a Town that already has a Focus will now properly send Food from that Town without needing to reset the Focus.
     - Addressed a reported issue that sometimes caused Merchants to be unable to connect Settlements by building roads within their land trade range.
     - Addressed a reported issue where some Town connections were broken after Age Transition.
-        - **Dev Note**: We’re continuing to make improvements here!
+        - **Dev Note**: We're continuing to make improvements here!
 We are investigating at least one more known issue where the connections will not always update correctly when loading an autosave from the first turn of an Age.
     - Buildings that require a full tile can now be built over tiles with only a single obsolete Building.
     - The Expansionist Legend Attribute now correctly reduces the cost of upgrading a Town.
     - Unique Quarters no longer retrigger their effects again after being repaired.